List of waterfalls in the United Kingdom

 This is a links page to the named waterfalls found in the UK and includes a list of the highest waterfalls.

 Highest waterfalls in the UK

 The list of highest waterfalls is often controversial, due to the ambiguity of whether to measure the single largest fall or the sum of a series of falls, and many falls make false claims to the record.

-This table measures above-ground waterfalls by tallest single drop (not necessarily unbroken).
+This table lists above-ground waterfalls by tallest single drop (not necessarily unbroken).

 List of waterfalls

 England

 A more complete list of waterfalls in England is available at List of waterfalls of England.